OpenTechStrategies/librehq-wikis/ansible/README.md

     root@testing$ mkdir .ssh
     root@testing$ cp /home/vagrant/.ssh/authorized_keys .ssh

-Then disconnect from the guest machine.
+Then disconnect from the guest machine (e.g. type `cmd-d`).
 Open the Vagrantfile and uncomment the line designating root as the username.

 To run the Ansible file and set up Mediawiki on your local virtual
 machine: